-- 14. Run ov_admin on each parallel data-mover node: - a.
-Enter the OpenVault virtual hostname, the port number, and security key as needed:
+- 14. Run ov admin on each parallel data-mover node: - a.
+Enter virtualhostvalue and the port number (and security key mykey, if needed):

-mover# ov_admin
+mover# ov admin

+'''

-Name where the OpenVault server is listening? [servername] virtualhostname What port number is the OpenVault server on virtualhostname using?
-[695] What security key would you like the admin commands to use? [none]
+Name where the OpenVault server is listening? [servername] virtualhostvalue What port number is the OpenVault server on virtualhostvalue using?
+[695] What security key would you like the admin commands to use? [none] mykey

+'''

 - b.
-Update the server name for each DCP using item 6 in the OpenVault DCP Configuration menu: - 2 Manage DCPs for locally attached Drives 6 Change Server Used by DCPs a Change server for all DCPs. - c.
+Update the server name for each DCP using item 6 in the OpenVault DCP Configuration menu: - 2 Manage DCPs for locally attached Drives 6 Change Server Used by DCPs - a Change server for all DCPs. - c.
 In the rare case that the parallel data-mover node has LCPs for something other than a COPAN MAID shelf, you must individually update the server used for each LCP by using item 8 in the OpenVault LCP Configuration menu: - 1 Manage LCPs for locally attached Libraries8 Change Server Used by LCPs d.
 Restart the OpenVault client components (DCPs and any LCPs) to connect to the OpenVault server using the virtual server name: